lcaffreymaffei/ece-record-update/README.md

 # ece-record-update
-Quarterly update of company CRM records of all early childhood education (ECE) centers in Philadelphia using publicly available and privately shared datasets.
+Company CRM maintained ongoing records of all early childhood education (ECE) centers in Philadelphia, including standard information about the centers.

+Code serves as standard for quarterly update to the records to ensure they are update to date.